oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

 ## Task 1: Configure Minikube

-Follow the instructions in this section to configure Minikube, and then run the Travel Agent application.
+Follow the instructions in this section to configure Minikube.
+When you start Minikube, the Travel Agent application is deployed.

 1. Click **Activities** in the remote desktop window to open a new terminal.